PLAN FOR THE RETIREMENT THAT YOU DESERVE

 Whether you are just starting out in your career or are a few years from retirement, whether you can save a little or a lot, choices you make now can have a big impact on your financial future.
 Through our partnership with our retirement plan administrator, TIAA, the University makes it possible for you to invest in your financial future by providing the opportunity for you to contribute to the Voluntary Retirement Plan.

 You may contribute to your own retirement and designate your contributions as either pre-tax Traditional 403(b) or after-tax Roth 403(b).
 The Roth 403(b) contributions and earnings are generally tax-free when withdrawn as a qualified distribution.
-You may begin or adjust your contributions at any time using the Voluntary Salary Reduction forms below.
+You may begin or adjust your contributions at any time using the Voluntary Salary Reduction forms below or via MySlice.

 TIAA offers personalized financial planning services to help you reach your retirement goals.
 These services are available to Syracuse University participants at no additional cost to you.

-To schedule a one-on-one meeting with one of the University’s dedicated TIAA financial consultants [PDF], call 1-855-842-CUSE (2873), or go online to Syracuse University’s TIAA website.
-Once you’re registered on the site, you can also manage your TIAA account from there.
+To schedule a one-on-one meeting with one of the University’s dedicated TIAA financial consultants [PDF], call 855.842.CUSE (2873) or go online to Syracuse University’s TIAA website.
+Once you’re registered on the website, you can also manage your TIAA account from there.
 On TIAA’s website you will find a wealth of online financial planning tools, including the Retirement Goal Evaluator, Asset Allocation Evaluator, and the Voluntary TDA Advantage Calculator, among others.